The following is a timeline of memorable dates in Texas Ranger and Texas history in a year-by-year format.

 1844 - Colt Paterson

 Texas Rangers under Capt.
 Jack Hays first use the five-shot Colt revolver (Paterson model) against the Comanche at the Battle of Walker Creek.
+This overcomes the Comanche advantge of firing six-to-twelve arrows in the time it took to reload a single-shot pistol or rifle,

 Texas is annexed by U.S. and becomes the 28th state.